telvarost/HauntedSands-StationAPI/README.md

   * Pigs will eat the sugar healing them 0.5 hearts if they are hurt
   * The pigs are rather finicky and sometimes won't seek out or do anything
     * You can try to push/prod them to get them moving again, but it won't always work
+  * Saddled pigs also have a slight pathing preference for sugar cube and brown mushroom blocks (not noticeable in small amounts)
+    * As a result they lose their slight pathing preference for grass blocks

 ### Crafting Recipes